jitsi-contrib/jitsi-helm/README.md

   service:
     type: LoadBalancer

-  # Depending on the cloud, publicIP cannot be know in advance, so deploy first, without the next option.
+  # Depending on the cloud, LB's public IP cannot be known in advance, so deploy first, without the next option.
   # Next: redeploy with the following option set to the public IP you retrieved from the API.
+  # Additionally, you can add your cluster's public IPs if you want to use direct connection as a fallback.
+  publicIPs:
-  publicIP: 1.2.3.4
+    - 1.2.3.4
+    # - 30.10.10.1
+    # - 30.10.10.2
 ```

 In this case you're not allowed to change the `jvb.replicaCount` to more than `1`, UDP packets will be routed to random `jvb`, which would not allow for a working video setup.